alimirzazadeh/AntidepBiomarker/README.md

 # AntidepBiomarker

-This repository contains the code and analysis pipeline for the paper on antidepressant response biomarkers derived from sleep cycle and EEG data.
+This repository contains the following:
+1. Executable model which takes in a breathing signal and outputs a score for antidepressant use, and an example positive and negative breathing signal

+2. Anonymized data tables for recreating model results (excluding MIT dataset due to IRB)

+3. Scripts to generate all results and figures in the manuscript.

 ## Overview

 The pipeline consists of several analysis components:
-- Sleep cycle feature extraction and analysis
+- Sleep stage analysis
-- Ground truth EEG analysis
 - Baseline model comparisons
 - Biomarker analysis and visualization
-- Model training and inference
+- Model inference

 ## Prerequisites

 - Python 3.10
-- R (for sleep cycle processing)
 - Required Python packages (see requirements.txt if available)
-- Access to sleep stage data, EEG data, and associated labels

 ## System requirements: